shakes76/PatternAnalysis-2023/recognition/vq-vae_s47036219/README.md

 ## VQ-VAE and the ADNI Dataset:
 The ADNI (Alzheimer’s Disease Neuroimaging Initiative) dataset is a collection of neuroimaging data, curated with the primary intent of studying Alzheimer's disease.
 In the context of the ADNI dataset, a VQ-VAE can be applied to condense complex brain scans into a more manageable, lower-dimensional, discrete latent space.
 By doing so, it can effectively capture meaningful patterns and structures inherent in the images.

+## Details on the implementation:

+# Usage:
+**Please Note: Before running please add the directory to the train and test files for the dataset in 'train.py'**

+It is highly reccomended to run only the 'predict.py' file by calling 'python predict.py' while in the working directory.
+It is possible to run from the 'train.py' file as well, but this has implications with data leakage a I could not find a proper way to partition the test set.

+# Data:
+This project uses the ADNI dataset (in the form from on blackboard), where the training set is used to train the model, and the test folder is partitioned into a validation set and test set.